 Inquilab Swipe Card / PayPoint

 You can pay your rent at any Post Office or PayPoint outlet using your Inquilab swipe card.
 You should have received your Swipe Card as part of your tenancy.
-If you don't have a card, or have lost it, please contact us via the Resident's Portal.
+If you don't have a card, or have lost it, please contact us via your 'My Account' portal.

 Just hand your Inquilab swipe card to the cashier and say how much you want to pay.
 You can pay by cash, cheque, debit card or postal order.
 The cashier will swipe the card through an electronic reader and enter the amount.
 The computer will print a receipt with the date, rent account number, the amount paid and details of the post office or PayPoint outlet.
 There are no bank charges, although some PayPoint outlets only accept cash payments.

 Request payment card?

 You can make payments over the telephone using a debit or credit card.
 To make a payment over the phone, please call our office on 020 8607 7777.